 List of IR and MSSP partners available here.

 Ensuring we are staying proactive a key piece of our detection and efficacy strategy is performing detailed attacker emulation.
-Leveraging internal threat researcher who know how the product functions empowers the Threat Research team to mitigate gaps that arise related to adversary simulation.
+Leveraging internal threat researchers who know how the product functions empower the Threat Research team to mitigate gaps that arise related to adversary simulation.